commed-it/docs/27-oct/doc.md

 ![img](img/scrum_board.png "Scrum Board")

-After, we did a meeting in order to fullfill the product backlog with all the tasks that had to be done.
-This tasks were related to User Stories, but we divided it in order to get as a result a product backlog with a lot of glanularity in tasks.
+Afterwards, a meeting was hold in order to fullfill the product backlog with all the tasks that had to be done.
+This tasks were related to User Stories, but they were divided so that the product backlog had a small granularity in the given tasks.

+Later, all the tasks were described as a list of things to implement.
+Additionaly, a weight was given for the complexity of the task, and said weight has to be a number on the Fibbonacci Sequence.

+<<< ??
-Once we created all the tasks, we started reviewing each one of it  descriving what has to be done and giving a weight based on the complexity of the task.
+Once all the tasks were created, a period for reviewing each one of them started.
+In this period, all the descriving what has to be done and giving a weight based on the complexity of the task.
 This weight is given following the Fibbonacci Sequence.
+<<< @quimpm @sergisi

-After that, we moved all the tasks that we thought that had to be done in the First Sprint to the To do column, which is the column related to the Sprint Backlog.
+After that, all the tasks that had to be done in the First Sprint were moved in a *To Do* column in the project, which was the name that was given to the commonly said **Sprint Backlog**.

-Relating to the assignation of the tasks, we thought that each person of the group can be the one that chooses the tasks that he/she wants to complete and self assign it to himself.
+Finally, the assignation of the tasks were given as a self assignation, as all of the team wanted to contribute.
+By having each one choose their own work, it makes it easier to stay motivated.

 Sprint 1 Backlog: